Đura Horvatović

+His baptism record shows that he was Catholic which indicates Croatian ethnicity.
+His father's roots are in Lika.

 From the Austrian army with the rank of lieutenant, he joined the Serbian Army in 1862.
 He distinguished himself in the First Serbian-Ottoman War (1876-1877), in which he commanded as a lieutenant colonel of the Knjaževac army.
 He was promoted to colonel and took command of the 4th Corps, whose part in the Battle of Šumatovac attacked the right flank of the Turkish army and contributed to the victory of the Serbian army.

-In the Second Serbian-Turkish War 1877-1878, he commanded the corps of Timok, with which on 24 December 1877 took Bela Palanka.
+In the Second Serbian-Turkish War 1877–1878, he commanded the corps of Timok, with which on 24 December 1877 took Bela Palanka.
 Four days later in conjunction with the Šumadija corps, he took Pirot as well.

-From 1881-85 he was a deputy in St. Petersburg, then commander of the active Army and its Minister (1886-1887).
+From 1881 to 1885 he was a deputy in St. Petersburg, then commander of the active Army and its Minister (1886–1887).